Flying on a Boeing 737 Max 9? Here's what to know.

 What is being done about it?

 The FAA is requiring airlines to conduct "detailed visual inspections" of the door plugs and other components, adjust fasteners and fix any damage they find before putting Max 9s back into service.
-The agency says the process was developed by what they learned from inspections of 40 grounded planes.
+The agency says the process was developed by what they learned from inspecting 40 grounded planes.

 United says the process involves removing an inner panel, two rows of seats and a sidewall liner from the cabin.
 Technicians open the door plug, inspect it and the surrounding hardware, and make any necessary repairs before resecuring the panel.